10 Reasons Why Low Voltage Lights Are Good!

 Low voltage lighting operates on 12-24 volts, unlike the 120 volts in standard lighting.
 This significantly reduces electrical hazards.
 The low operating current minimizes risks of fires and shocks outdoors where moisture is present.
 Low voltage lighting is ideal for landscapes, patios, pools, and fountains.
 The reduced risks also make low voltage lights safer for homes with kids and pets.
 Installation is safer too since the lower voltages minimize precautions needed.

 Low voltage lighting consumes far less electricity than incandescents and halogens.
 Low voltage spotlights and floodlights use at least 85% less energy.
 LED low voltage bulbs can reduce consumption by over 90%.
 This cuts electricity bills substantially.
-With energy costs rising, low voltage lights are a smart investment to lower monthly utility expenses.
-Energy Star-certified low voltage fixtures ensure optimal energy savings.
-The high efficacy saves power without sacrificing lighting performance.
+Energy Star-certified low voltage fixtures ensure optimal energy savings without sacrificing performance.

 Low voltage lighting gives focused, uniform, glare-free illumination.
 Efficient light distribution improves visibility.
 Low voltage bulbs instantly reach full brightness, unlike fluorescents.
 This creates comfortable, productivity-enhancing lighting.
 Directional low voltage fixtures concentrate light precisely where needed without spill or glare.
 The improved lighting quality provides both form and function.